Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 New York-based Bridges TV “has created a dialogue between 300 million Americans and one billion Muslims worldwide,” Hassan explained.
 “This is the first time American Muslims have had a 24/7 television network in English carried on basic cable stations which gives them a voice in the mainstream media.”

-The second panel, featuring New America Media executive director Sandy Close, Mexican-American Political Association president Nativo Lopez and this Washington Report columnist, discussed the role of new international media.
+The second panel, featuring New America Media executive director Sandy Close, Mexican-American Political Association president Nativo Lopez and this Washington Report on Middle East Affairs, columnist, discussed the role of new international media.

 Veterans Denounce War Funding Vote